-No salt or magnesium is lost through the electrolytic process.
-The necessity to top up the salt and magnesium levels are only due to loss of water from backwashing or splashing out etc. Water loss due to evaporation does not cause any loss of salt or minerals.
+No salt is lost through the electrolytic process.
+The necessity to top up the salt level is only due to loss of salt water from backwashing or splashing out etc. Water loss due to evaporation does not cause any loss of salt.
+All Pool Lab models contain digital time clocks with two programmable ON/OFF periods available for fully automatic operation of your pump & chlorinator.

 All models have a built in back up power system that will keep the timer clock running for up to 7 days.
 This is particularly useful where the mains power is interrupted.

-Mineral Lab does not contain batteries.
+Pool Lab PL Series does not contain batteries.